 More info is available in the Expressions of Interest Pack.

 For more information, email the Bushfire Recovery Team at email@example.com or call Alpine Shire Council on 5755 0555.

-The Alpine CRC and Alpine Shire Council would like to thank Malcolm Hubbard, Bruce Hore, Barbara Talbot, and Kellie Gray for their time and input into establishing the foundations of the Alpine CRC, and wish them all the best with what comes in the future.
+The Alpine CRC and Alpine Shire Council would like to thank Malcolm Hubbard, Bruce Hore, Barbara Talbot, Kellie Gray, Malcolm McPherson, and Charlotte Chambers for their time and input into establishing the foundations of the Alpine CRC, and wish them all the best with what comes in the future.

 See media releases relevant to the Alpine CRC.